 Healthy Weight Center

 I went to one of those residential diet and exercise places once, very similar to "The Biggest Loser" except it wasn`t a contest, where they make you exercise 8 hours/day and they control what you eat.
-They served all food in the dining room and they gave out the portions so I couldn`t have been eating the wrong things or the wrong amount, and there was no other food anywhere near the place so I wasn`t "cheating" and couldn`t have even if I wanted to.
-Everybody had to hike in the mountains 3 hours per day with a leader and you had to keep up with the group, so there is no way I could have been "cheating" or "not trying hard enough."
-I also went to 3 hours/day of aerobics classes and 1 hour/day of swimming plus 1 hour/day of weight training with a personal trainer who always made me do as much as I possibly could, so I couldn`t possibly have been "cheating" or "not trying hard enough" at that either.
-I worked as hard as I could and followed all the rules perfectly and I only lost 17 lbs in 8 weeks and it cost almost $10,000 which of course my insurance didn`t pay.
+They served all food in the dining room and they gave out the portions so I couldn`t have been eating the wrong things or the wrong amount.
+I worked as hard as I could and followed all the rules perfectly and I only lost 17 lbs in 8 weeks.

 I went on a medical VLCD once too, only 400 calories per day, plus 35 minutes of exercise 5x per week, plus 2x/week behavior modification groups and 1x/wk doctor checkups and meetings with a dietitian.
-I followed it perfectly, you didn`t eat any real food, just the packaged powder they gave you.
-I never cheated, I drank every single ounce of water they said to and consumed exactly the right packages of powder on exactly the right schedule and I always did more than the minimum exercise they said you had to.
 Other people in my group lost 70 or 80 lbs in 26 weeks and I only lost 35.
 Then when I started the re-feeding part, which was 800 calories/day, I started gaining it back (on 800 calories/day!) and eventually gained 100 lbs on the diet they told me to follow, ending up 65 lbs more than when I started.
 The doctor and the dietitian and the behavior modification person all accused me of "cheating" and of "lying" when I said I wasn`t cheating, but I wasn`t!
-And I`m not deluded or mentally ill or anything that would make me not even know whether I was lying or cheating or not.
-And I`m not a pathological liar who is still lying about it even now.
-I`m a normal person except I`m fat.

-How do these people do that and what is wrong with me?
-I don`t eat like a pig, I never ever ever eat sweets or soft drinks, never have, wasn`t allowed to as a child either because I was already fat, I don`t cook with butter or fats, I don`t drink alcohol, I don`t even buy the stuff.
+How do these people do that?
+I never eat sweets or soft drinks, never have, wasn`t allowed to as a child either because I was already fat, I don`t cook with butter or fats, I don`t drink alcohol, I don`t even buy the stuff.
 I was a strict health food vegetarian for 17 years and everybody said vegetarians don`t get fat but I was fat then too.
-And of course everybody said I was lying about what I ate, but I wasn`t!

 I can certainly understand your frustration with all of your weight loss efforts, but it would be hard for me to determine why you do not lose weight based on the information you have provided.
 How tall are you and how much do you weigh?
 Have you had your resting metabolic rate (RMR) determined?
 What is your age and gender?